Last updated: July 1, 2026

 | Ryokan (anywhere) | ¥15,000-25,000 pp | ¥22,000-45,000 pp | Dinner + breakfast usually included; genuine cultural value |

-The mid-range budget most often breaks at the hotel-neighborhood decision.
-A ¥7,500/night room in outer Kyoto with poor bus access can cost more in practice than a ¥12,000/night room next to the main sightseeing district once you account for taxis, fatigue, and lost time every morning and evening.
+The mid-range budget breaks most often at the hotel-neighborhood decision.
+A ¥7,500/night room in outer Kyoto with poor bus access costs more in practice than a ¥12,000/night room next to the main sightseeing district, once you count taxis, fatigue, and lost time every morning and evening.

-Our hotel rule: for most first-time Japan trips, spending a little more to stay within a short walk of your main sightseeing cluster is usually the cheaper decision by day two.
+Our hotel rule.
+For most first-time Japan trips, spending a little more to stay within a short walk of your main sightseeing cluster ends up cheaper by day two.
 In Tokyo, that usually means Shinjuku, Asakusa, Ueno, or another major transit hub.
 In Kyoto, it means Gion, Kawaramachi, Kyoto Station, or a location that removes repeated bus transfers from the day.

 Two sample budgets with line-by-line math